 After conducting Competency Gap Assessments in 2019, at the beginning of 2020 the MSF Academy field team started the preparation for the roll-out of the BCNC programme in South Sudan: from September 2021, it started to be implemented in Pibor and Maban.
 Activities came to a halt and plans were to be revised, mainly because of the Covid-19 pandemic, but also for heavy flooding and handing over the project in the case of Pibor.
 In July, a decision was reached to start the BCNC learning programme as well in Agok, this time with a focus on the Infection prevention and control module.
 By the end of 2020, we had a total of 190 active learners in the BCNC programme in South Sudan, involving two projects: Agok and Maban.

-• In Old Fangak, the learning activities re-started in March 2021.
+In Old Fangak, the learning activities re-started in March 2021.
 Thirty-five learners reached the completion of the BCNC programme in June 2022 and graduated.
 This proved a real first success in one of the most remote locations of the country.
 In a survey, all learners showed a strong appreciation of the programme.
+In 2024, we also began implementing the Midwifery Clinical Care training programme with 14 learners.

 Scholarship project with the Juba College of Nursing and Midwifery

 In South Sudan, the MSF Academy also supports a Scholarship project in collaboration with the Juba College of Nursing and Midwifery.
 We directly sponsor students from remote locations where MSF is working and, as such, aim to increase access to nursing and midwifery education for people from the more peripheral communities in the country.
-The pilot group started in June 2022 with six students.
+The pilot group started in June 2022 with six students, and currently 18 students are participating.

 Outpatient Care Initiative in South Sudan